MariaOnyshchuk/nlp_project/README.md

    ```bash
    cd demo
    ```
-2. Make sure the virtual environment from the project root is activated and all dependencies are installed.[1]
+2. Make sure the virtual environment from the project root is activated and all dependencies are installed.
 3. Run the demo app (for example, if it is a Streamlit app):
    ```bash
    streamlit run app.py